Exante vs City Index, for 2024

-Read our In-Depth Exante vs City Index Review - for 2024
+Read our In-Depth Exante vs City Index Review - 2025 Update

-Our comprehensive analysis of Exante and City Index has been refreshed to reflect any changes for 2024 from knowledgeable insiders boasting extensive expertise across Social Trading, Forex, & CFDs.
+This comprehensive analysis of Exante and City Index has been revised for 2025 by seasoned professionals with years of expertise in Social Trading, Forex, & CFDs.

 Please note that due to regulations for each broker, the content in this comparison of Exante vs City Index does not apply to all countries as follows: